philipsouthwell/mezzanine-slideshows/README.md

 ##Regular Setup##

-1. Add mezzanine_slideshows to your INSTALLED_APPS like this:
+1. Add mezzanine_slideshows as an app in your project like this:

     ```python
     INSTALLED_APPS = (